What Does Liquidation Mean?

 A summary of what a liquidation means and the three different types of liquidation procedures

-If a company is placed into liquidation, then its assets are sold or “liquidated” to turn those assets into cash, which are then paid to the creditors and shareholders of the Company.
+If a company is placed into liquidation, then its assets are sold or “liquidated” to turn those assets into cash, which are then paid to the creditors and shareholders of the Company in the order of priority set out in the Insolvency Act and associated Rules.

 There are three types of liquidation: